d3b4g/leonids/_posts/split.md

 ```
 As expected the program segfaulted (crashed),we have a valid crash scenario here,but we are not sure if we have overwritten any registers.So lets attach the binary to gdb and analyze the crash.

-Attach the binary to GDB using gdb -q return2win
+Attach the binary to GDB using gdb -q splilit

 ###### Calculating offset
-Generate cylic pattern and send to the program
+Generate the unique pattern and send to the program
 ```
 gef➤  pattern create 100
 [+] Generating a pattern of 100 bytes